dlandon/unraid-snap-DEPRECATED/README.md

 Version 5.13 - Minor UI issues.

 Version 5.14 - SNAP drives are now unmounted when the unRAID array is stopped.
 Moved packages to the snap.plg where they belong.
 Updated to latest inotify package.
 Fixed "No Fs" indicator when stopping a preclear and the disk has a valid file system.
 Created ntfs-3g plugin to install ntfs-3g driver needed for writing to ntfs disks.

+Version 5.15 - More organizational changes.
+All packages are now managed by the SNAP plugin.
+Updated all packages to Slackware 14.0 - screen, libelf, inotify, and utempter.
+I think this fixed a few webgui lockups I experienced when preclearing disks.
+It hasn't happened since this update on my test server.
+I have added a new command parameter -MW to snap.sh to wait for a disk to not be busy and then unmount it.
+This is handy in your hot plug scripts to be sure the drive is successfully unmounted.
+If the disk is busy, the -M command would not unmount the disk.

+Version 5.16 - Fixed an update problem.
+The SNAP plugin was not installed correctly and did not show up in the webgui.